alexiskold/vcbot/README.md

 ###Description:

 This bot utilize Angel List, Producthunt, and Crunchbase's API to find recent startups that fit the requirement specified in `config/[CONFIG FILE]`.
-If there is any question, please email yoland.yan@techstars.com
+The output file is called `t.html`

 ###Usage:
     run: python vcbot.py [-h] [--config [CONFIG FILE]]